Ke$ha at Brixton Academy

 Her brash, aggressively liberated persona is reinforced by her insistently catchy hits.
 Tik Tok, Take It Off and Die Young are all instantly familiar, enjoyable songs with dirty lyrics that have everyone dancing through their sweat.
 With upcoming collaborations with Iggy Pop and The Flaming Lips arriving soon, her detractors may need to rethink their position.
 Maybe Ke$ha is trying to be the face of modern female sexual liberation, maybe she’s just a foul-mouthed human glitter bomb, but either way she puts on a hell of a show.

-For further information about Ke$ha and future events visit here.
+For further information and future events visit Ke$ha’s website here.

 Watch the video for Crazy Kids here: